cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 ##### Opening handshake

 The `chanOpenInit` function is called by a module to initiate a channel opening handshake with a module on another chain.

-The opening channel must provide the identifiers of the local channel end, local connection, and desired remote channel end.
+The opening channel must provide the identifiers of the local channel identifier, local port, remote port, and remote channel identifier.

 When the opening handshake is complete, the module which initiates the handshake will own the end of the created channel on the host ledger, and the counterparty module which it specifies will own the other end of the created channel on the counterparty chain.
 Once a channel is created, ownership cannot be changed (although higher-level abstractions